marvinneugebauer/Deep-Learning-Projects/README.md

   + To achieve this goal, we build a CNN model and train it on 1x30x30 images of Gaussian noise plus random vertical or horizontal lines (see the picture below).
 We then evaluate and plot our results.
 <br/><br/>
 ![](images/guassians_with_horizontal_vertical_lines.png)
+<br/><br/>
+  + In a further step, we explore our previously trained model by subjecting it to new images.
+These images, of shape 1x30x30, differ from the training images because they have not only horizontal and vertical lines but also lines with a slope ranging from -30 to 30 (see the picture below).
+Next, we evaluate what is the predicted outcome on those images and plot again our results.
+<br/><br/>